Nokia 101 (2011)

-Nokia 101 is an ultra-basic dual-SIM mobile phone by Nokia.
+The Nokia 101 is an ultra-basic dual-SIM mobile phone by Nokia.
 It is primarily geared for users in developing countries, or for people who need a simple communications device with FM radio and music playback.

 This phone model is not to be confused with the 1992 Nokia 101.

 Features

 The phone runs on a Li-ion battery that can last up to 768 hours on standby, and with talk time of up to 8 hours and 30 minutes.

 The phone can play standard MP3 files with a bitrate greater than 32 bit/s, with advertised 36 hours of playback time.

 The phonebook can hold up to 500 entries.

 Variance

 This phone is available in only two colors: Phantom Black and Coral Red.